Komi peoples: Folklore and religion

 Most Komi myths are related to shamanism and paganism.
 The most widespread myths are about the creation of the world as a result of the struggle of two gods, En (Komi: Ен) and Omöl' (Komi: Омöль).
 These 2 deities are regarded as creator-gods in the Komi mythos, who created all life in the world (though it was En who would vivify them).
 As the Komi were gradually Christianized, the depictions of En & Omöl began to mirror those of God and Satan, in which Omöl would be depicted as the latter due to his efforts to hamper En's creation process.

 Even with the Christianization of the Komi, there are relatively few Christian legends and tales in the folklore of the Komi, but tales of chudins, who are pagans and flee away from the new order to the forests, have become widespread.
 Some notable characters from Komi mythology include Jirkap (Йиркап) from Sindor, who is thought by the Komi to have invented skis, Joma (Ёма) who is regarded to be a Komi equivalent to the Baba Yaga and Pera (Пера) who is a character from the tales of the Komi-Permyaks known for his courage.

 Information regarding the pre-Christian Komi religion is not well researched, with formal research by Russian ethnologists only beginning during the later half of the 19th century.
 Klavdij Alekseevich Popov (1874), Alexandr Vasilevich Krasov (1896), and Kallistrat Faloleevich Zhakov (1901) all made attempts to reconstruct the ancient religion of the Komi-Zyryans.
 Nikolai Abramovich Rogov (1858, 1860), Nikolai Dobrotvorsky (1883), Ivan Nikolaevich Smirnov (1891), and Vladimir Mikhailovich Yanovich (1903) made reconstructions of the aspects of the Komi religion focusing on the natural world.
 According to The Life of Saint Stefan, the Bishop of Perm (1897) by Epiphany the Wise, the Komi ancestors had many deities, whose wooden images stood in dedicated cult sanctuaries for higher-ranking deities, while those of domestic deities were kept in Komi dwellings.

 Genetics

 Uniparental lineages

-More than half of Komi-Zyryan men have haplogroup N, which is typical for the Uralic-speaking peoples.
+In Tambets et al, 2018, more than half of Komi-Zyryan men have haplogroup N, which is typical for the Uralic-speaking peoples.
 37% carry its subclade N1c and 18.5 percent belong to subgroup N-P43.
 The second most common Y-haplogroup for Komi is R1a (27.4%).
+Other studies found that the y-DNA of the Komi was found to be 33% and 35% N clades respectively, with R1a being represented at 33% R1b at 16% percent in the latter study.

 Among the mtDNA haplogroups, the most common is H (33%).
 About one in four have the haplogroup U. 13.6% belong to its subgroup U4 and 9.9% belong to subgroup U5.
 Haplogroup T is found with a frequency of 13.3%.
+A study found that Komi-Permyaks had high levels of East Eurasian origin mtDNA, at 33.8%.